Oblivion123X/Cryptovion/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
+1. Go to .github/ISSUE TEMPLATES
-1. Click on Bug Report
+2. Click on bug report.md
-2. Follow Bug reporting guidelines as given
+3. Follow Bug reporting guidelines as given
 **Expected behavior**
 A clear and concise description of what you expected to happen.